Gabriel Bernard Guelle

 ENSA Normandie

-Thesis director: Valéry Didelon
+Thesis supervisor: Valéry Didelon

-Funding: no funding (teacher-researcher from ENSAs)
+Funding: no funding (ENSAs teacher-researcher)

-Date of 1st thesis registration:
+Date of first thesis registration: 2021

 Farming practices today are at the crossroads of two potentially antagonistic modernizations: the productivist revolution that began in the 1960s and is still at work today, and the necessary ecological revolution to face the challenges of the Anthropocene.
 The clos-masures, an architectural figure representative of the traditional farms of the Pays de Caux, do not escape this tension.
 As an economic and ecological object, but also as a heritage site - since they are in the process of being listed by UNESCO -, these Norman farms deserve an investigation to reveal the forces at work in their architectural and landscape transformations.
 Through an anthropological approach, this research aims to shed light on the links between agriculture and architecture and to explore the conditions of a contemporary path to peasant practices.